syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 Added the support to validate all the digital signatures in an existing PDF document.

-You can use the “ValidateSignatures” method available in the “PdfLoadedFormFieldCollection" class to validate all the digital signatures.
-You can get the list of “PdfSignatureValidationResult” from "ValidateSignatures" method.
+You can use the ```ValidateSignatures``` method available in the [PdfLoadedFormFieldCollection](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Parsing.PdfLoadedFormFieldCollection.html) class to validate all the digital signatures.
+You can get the list of [PdfSignatureValidationResult](https://help.syncfusion.com/cr/cref_files/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Security.PdfSignatureValidationResult.html) from ```ValidateSignatures``` method.

 The following code example explains how to validate all the signatures in digitally signed PDF document.